mediocregopher/flagconfig/README.md

 A very simple library for specifying parameters and their default values and having them be read in from either the command-line or a configuration file.
+Also does auto-generation of configuration files with default values set.

 # Installation